oborys/Complete-Guide-to-Open-Source-Licenses/README.md

 License from MariaDB Corporation, which develops the relational database project of the same name.
 The license is attractive in that it limits the project's use only in a non-production project (non-production use of the Licensed Work).

 Restrictions are set for four years.
 And the term is calculated from the change date or the fourth anniversary of the first public distribution of a specific version of the project, whichever comes first.

+The BSL license does not meet the definition of open source.
+It is part of a family of licenses sometimes referred to as "source-available" licenses, which look and act like open source licenses but fail to meet the definition of Open Source by the Open Source Initiative.

 ## What about unlicensed projects?